NuklearStriker/node-red-contrib-pcf8574-lcd/README.md

 * "clearscreen" - This will clear the whole LCD display
 * "on" - Turn the display on
 * "off" - Turn the display off
+* "blink_on" - turn the cursor blinking on
+* "blink_off" - turn the cursor blinking off
+* "cursor_on" - turn the cursor on
+* "cursor_off" - turn the cursor off

 ## Examples